se-edu/se-book/uml/sequenceDiagrams/introduction/text.md

 <div id="body">

-**A UML sequence diagram _captures the interactions between multiple objects for a given scenario._**
+**A UML sequence diagram _captures the interactions between multiple entities for a given scenario._**

 <box>